Wongcheukwai/SemiNLL/README.md

 # SemiNLL

-Code for SemiNLL: A Framework of Noisy-Label Learning by Semi-Supervised Learning
+SemiNLL: A Framework of Noisy-Label Learning by Semi-Supervised Learning

-Please be noted that this repo is still on going.
+Code GPL is on the way :)